boneskull/declutter/README.md

 3. Execute `npm run build`, which runs the source through [babel](https://babeljs.io).
 4. (Optional) execute `npm link`.

+## Notes

+This would be useful when paired with fswatch, Gaze, etc.  Perhaps OS X folder actions and automator.
+Then it would immediately move whatever you just downloaded into the configured directory.

 ## License

 © 2015 [Christopher Hiller](https://boneskull.com).
 Licensed MIT.